Infant Safety Tips For Everyone.

 - Be careful about using bumper pads as they could cause smothering.

-- Be sure cribs and playpens have no sharp edges -- including hardware (hinges, screws, nails, etc.)
+- Be sure cribs and playpens have no sharp edges including hardware such as hinges, screws, nails, etc.

 - If using an older crib, check for cracked or chipped paint.
 Older paint treatments contained lead and could cause lead poisoning if baby chews on the crib or puts paint chips in his/her mouth.